 Who am I?
 How can I put the next four years to the best possible use?
 How will I challenge myself – and make the world a better place?

 Pomona students share a drive to excel.
-They come to campus from 63 countries and 49 U.S. states (plus Washington D.C., Guam and Puerto Rico), and they pursue majors ranging from music to molecular biology, Latin American studies to linguistics.
+They come to campus from 63 countries and all 50 U.S. states (plus Washington D.C., Guam and Puerto Rico), and they pursue majors ranging from music to molecular biology, Latin American studies to linguistics.
 They are anything but typical.
 Imagine:

 - Producing documentary films about your family’s medical missions to Ecuador, while also captaining the football team